michaelhartmayer/scratchdog/drmario/drmario.spec.md

         3.6.4.
 Input is disabled during the clear animation; the player cannot move the next pill.
         3.6.5.
 After the clear animation completes, unsupported capsule segments fall at 4 rows/second (250ms per row).
         3.6.6.
 Each cascade re-checks for new matches, repeating the clear animation if needed.
+        3.6.7.
+Chained clears from cascading use the same flash animation (16 frames/267ms) before removal.
 4. Game States
     4.1.
 Clear Condition
         4.1.1.
 A stage is cleared when all viruses are eliminated.